The TEACH Act

 - Students may participate in distance learning sessions from virtually any location.

-- Participants enjoy greater latitude when it comes to storing, copying and digitizing materials.
+- Participants enjoy greater latitude in storing, copying, and digitizing materials.

 What are the Requirements?

-- Like Iona College, the institution must be an accredited, non-profit educational institution.
+- Like Iona University, the institution must be an accredited, non-profit educational institution.

 - Use of the materials must be limited to 'live' distance learning courses or asynchronous sessions in a learning management system where only enrolled students can access the materials.